kavixiu/courseware-lms-content/contribution_guide/product_walkthrough_video_guide.md

 # Contribution Guide: Product Walkthrough Video Content

 ### Content Contributors:
-### 1. First, fork this repo!
+### Step 1.
+Fork this repo!
-### 2. Next, read over the following video details, watch the video example and read the example script outline:
+### Step 2.
+Read over the following video details, watch the video example and read the example script outline:

 | Description | A product walkthrough video is a high level video that takes the viewer through an overview of key product features; describes the value of the product and a quick glimpse into how it works.
 | --- | --- |